hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-user-package default

-The function propagates package to connected users.
+This function propagates package to connected users.

 *******************************************************************